authorjapps/zerocode/README.md

 Introduction
 ===
-Zerocode is a light-weight, simple and extensible open-source framework for writing test intentions in simple JSON or YAML format that facilitates both declarative configuration and automation.
-The [framework manages](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-Testing) the response validations, target API invocations with  payload and test-scenario steps-chaining at the same time, same place using [Jayway JsonPath](https://github.com/json-path/JsonPath/blob/master/README.md#path-examples).
+Zerocode is a new light-weight, simple and extensible open-source framework for writing test intentions in simple JSON or YAML format that facilitates both declarative configuration and automation.
+Put simply, Zerocode alleviates pain and brings simplicity to the moddern api-automation.
+The framework manages the response validations, target API invocations and scenario step-chaining at the same time, same place using [Jayway JsonPath](https://github.com/json-path/JsonPath/blob/master/README.md#path-examples).

 For example, if your REST API URL `https://localhost:8080/api/v1/customers/123` with `GET` method and `"Content-Type": "application/json"` returns the following payload and a `http` status code `200(OK)` ,
 ```javaScript